or

 Grade Point Average (GPA) is the main grading systems used for postgraduate students in India.
 It’s also used in many other countries around the world.
 If you’re considering a Masters in India, or in another country that uses GPA, it’s important to understand how the system works, both in terms of your application and the course itself.

-In this guide we’ll explain what GPA is, and how it’s calculated.
-We’ll also compare Indian GPA to the grading systems of some popular study abroad destinations across the globe!
+In this guide I’ll explain what GPA is, and how it’s calculated.
+We’ll also compare Indian GPA to the grading systems and scales of some popular study abroad destinations across the globe!

 GPA is a method of assessing student attainment, which is used at many levels of study.
 Its defining feature is that it is continuous – meaning it is calculated using your coursework and exam results throughout the year.
 Because of this, you’ll need to score consistently high grades to maintain a good GPA.
 This is contrasts with, for example, the UK system, which calculates a student’s overall result at the end of their course.